K. Selvaperunthagai

-K. Selvaperunthagai is an Indian politician and the State Chairman of the Tamil Nadu Congress Committee's section of SC Department.
+K. Selvaperunthagai is an Indian politician representing the party Indian National Congress.
+He is the president of Tamil Nadu Congress party.
+He served as the State Chairman of the Tamil Nadu Congress Committee's section of SC Department.
 He is currently MLA from Sriperumbudur Constituency.

 Early life

 K.Sevaperunthagai was born on 14 April 1964 at Manimangalam Village, Sriperumbudur, Tamil Nadu.
-His Parents were Kuppusamy and Rasammal.
+His parents were Kuppusamy and Rasammal.